Rasmus Fleischer

 Rasmus Fleischer (born 19 April 1978 in Halmstad) is a Swedish historian, essayist and musician.
 He earned his Ph.D. in history in 2012 with a dissertation that was also published as a book of 640 pages: "The political economy of music: Legislation, sound media and the defence of live music, 1925–2000".

+Between 1998-2000 he was at the Royal College of Music, Stockholm (Institute of Early Music).
+Then in 2001-2006 he went to Stockholm University and in 2001-2006 he studied at Södertörn University College.

 He is a researcher at the department of economic history, Stockholm University, while continuing to also publishing non-academic articles and books.
 Since 2004 he has been running the blog Copyriot.
 He is a frequent speaker at transmediale, addressing topics ranging from "the automation of rave" and "how money is failing" to questions about contemporary fascism and the problems of speaking about "internet freedom".

 He was part of a transdisciplinary team of researchers investigating the music streaming company Spotify and co-authored the book "Spotify Teardown" (MIT Press, 2019). as well as another book on Spotify, published in Swedish and Danish.

 Between 2019 and 2023 he worked together with another economic historian, Daniel Berg, in a research project on the history of economic statistics, funded by the Swedish Research Council: "Valuations of quality in the Consumer Price Index and its significance for social and economic history".
 The main findings of this research was published in late 2023 as a book titled Varors värde.